20 English Idioms with their Meanings and Origins

 Origins: Presumably comparing the physical pain of intense laughter with the prick of a needle, “in stitches” was first used in 1602 by Shakespeare in Twelfth Night.
 After this, the expression isn’t recorded again until the 20th century, but it’s now commonplace.

 Though they make it harder to learn, expressions such as those we’ve covered in this article are also what make English so much fun.
-There are many, many more, and if you choose to attend one of our English as a Foreign Language (EFL) courses, you can look forward to adding even more English idioms to your ever-expanding vocabulary.
+There are many, many more, and if you choose to attend our English as a Foreign Language summer school, you can look forward to adding even more English idioms to your ever-expanding vocabulary.

 20 English Idioms with their Meanings and Origins | Oxford Royale Summer Schools